hatimSa/CI-CD-Pipeline-Security-Demo/README.md

 ## GitHub Actions Workflow

-A GitHub Actions workflow runs on push or pull request to the `main` or `demo-bad-practice` branches.
+A GitHub Actions workflow runs on push or pull request to the `main`, `demo-bad-practice` or `demo-bon-practice` branches.

 Enjoy!